Tey Seu Bock

 As a player, he was active in both men's singles and doubles until his retirement.

 Background

-Tey was born in the tourist destination of Pengkalan Balak in the historical Malaysian state of Malacca.
+Tey was born in Pengkalan Balak in the Malaysian state of Malacca.
 Following limited success in his playing career, he turned to coaching and remained as an assistant to Misbun Sidek for a large number of years acting as sparring partner to players such as Rashid Sidek, Muhammad Roslin Hashim and eventually Lee himself.
 He once ventured into the kopi tiam (traditional coffee shop) business in an attempt to strengthen his financial situation but the business failed after a year.